google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 images that span a proportional width of the browser and are fluid, depending on the size of the browser.

-Instead of supplying fixed image sizes and densities, the size of each supplied image can be specified by adding a width descriptor along with the size of the image element, allowing the browser to automatically calculate the effective pixel density and choose the best image to download.
+Instead of supplying fixed image sizes and densities, you can specify the size of each supplied image by adding a width descriptor along with the size of the image element, allowing the browser to automatically calculate the effective pixel density and choose the best image to download.